Gardening Landscaping

 Gravel and Stone

 Gravel and stone work well as mulches in areas that require good drainage or beds with plants that like a little additional heat, like Mediterranean herb gardens and rain gardens.
-Stone is hard to remove, so give it a lot of thought before using stone or gravel as a mulch.
+Stone is hard to remove, so give it a lot of thought before using it as a mulch.
+Gravel and stone are also sometimes used to cover up plastic or landscape sheeting.

 The Spruce uses only high-quality sources, including peer-reviewed studies, to support the facts within our articles.
 Read our editorial process to learn more about how we fact-check and keep our content accurate, reliable, and trustworthy.